 Ingrid has advised clients in numerous high-profile U.S. and cross-border bankruptcies and restructurings, including those of the Zohar funds, Seadrill Limited, Roust Corporation, Peabody Energy Corporation, Linn Energy, LLC, BreitBurn Energy Partners LP, Central European Distribution Corporation (CEDC), Residential Capital, LLC, Lehman Re Ltd., Truvo USA LLC, Northwest Airlines, Tribune Company, TBS Shipping Inc., Marco Polo Seatrade SV, Tronox Incorporated, Heartland Automotive Holdings, Inc. and Mirant Americas Generation, among others.

-Ingrid is a member of the American Bankruptcy Institute, INSOL International and the Bankruptcy Litigation Committee of the Federal Bar Council.
-She participated in UNCITRAL's working group on proposed additions to the Model Insolvency Law, and was a member of the advisory committee on executory contracts and leases for the American Bankruptcy Institute's Commission to Study the Reform of Chapter 11.
-She is a recipient of the Burton Award for Legal Achievement, which recognizes exceptional legal writing.
+Ingrid is a member of the American Bankruptcy Institute (ABI), INSOL International and the Bankruptcy Litigation Committee of the Federal Bar Council.
+She participated in UNCITRAL's working group on proposed additions to the Model Insolvency Law and was a member of the advisory committee on executory contracts and leases for the ABI's Commission to Study the Reform of Chapter 11.
+She is a frequent speaker and author on bankruptcy and restructuring topics and is a recipient of the Burton Award for Legal Achievement, which recognizes exceptional legal writing.

-Ingrid received her undergraduate degree, with honors, from Georgia State University and her J.D. from Brooklyn Law School where she was an editor of the Journal of Law and Policy.
+Ingrid received her undergraduate degree, with honors, from Georgia State University and her J.D. from Brooklyn Law School, where she was an editor of the Journal of Law and Policy.
 She is admitted to practice in the State of New York and before the United States Court of Appeals for the Second Circuit, and the United States District Courts for the Southern and Eastern Districts of New York.